nascentcyborg/Resonance-Bench-/README.md

 **Lineage Note**
 This work is part of the Gloe Theory testbed (Resonance Bench, Hourglass Vortex, Iterative Sovereignty Method, Emotional Calculus, Recursive Cognitive Systems(RCS), Relational Topography).
 First timestamped on OSF (2025) under CC-BY-NC-ND.
 Attribution is lineage, and lineage must be honored.

+---
+## Context

+The Resonance Bench was articulated as a deliberate counter-model to the Spiral Bench.
+Where Spiral frameworks imagine progress as ascent through endless loops, the Resonance Bench critiques that bias and offers an alternate architecture centered on coherence, depth, and harmonic alignment.